tektoncd/pipeline/docs/getting-started.md

 and out of your `Task`.
 The following are examples of the most commonly needed resources.

-The [`git` resource](resources.md#git-resource) specifies a git repository with a specific revision from which the `Task` will pull the source code:
+The [`git` resource](resources.md#git-resource) specifies a git repository with a specific revision from which the `Task` will pull the source code.

+**Note:**  In the yaml below replace <em>'https://github.com/popcor255/python-flask-docker-hello-world'</em> with a git repository that has Dockerfile.

 ```yaml
 apiVersion: tekton.dev/v1alpha1